in this lifetime

 In this way, the practice transcends beyond just the physical dimension.

 Lydia completed her 200hr Yoga Teacher Training in Ashtanga Vinyasa and Pre/Post Natal Training with YogaLondon in 2016 and 2017 respectively.
-In 2018, she furthered her training with Jamie and Dulce, The Yoga People to learn about the Mandala Methodology and Pranification.
+In 2018, she furthered her training with The Yoga People to learn about the Mandala Methodology and Pranification.
 In 2019, she was certified in Dharma Yoga LOAY 500hr, under the guidance of Sri Dharma Mittra in New York City.
-In 2020, she will be completing her Yin training with Norman Blair in the UK.
+In 2022, she completed the full antenatal KGHypnobirthing Training under Katherine Graves to deepen her knowledge of facilitating a calm and empowering birth for mothers.